 Search - A product with easy-to-evaluate features (i.e., hammer, notebook).
-Favor an informative experience.
+Strengthen the informative aspects of the experience.

-Experience - The quality or price of the product is difficult to determine in advance (i.e., lipstick, book, wine).
-Favor a vivid experience.
-Complex - A product with many features or configurations (i.e., window blinds, laptop computer).
-Favor an informative, vivid experience.
+Experience - The quality of the product is difficult to determine in advance (i.e., lipstick, clothes, wine).
+Strengthen the social and sensory aspects of the experience.

-RECOMMENDATION 3
+Complex - A product with many features or configurations (i.e., window blinds, pressure washer).
+Strengthen the sensory aspects of the experience.

-Identify the content and design elements that would create the best possible customer experience
+RECOMMENDATION 3 Identify the content and design elements that would create the best possible customer experience